 Searching for a way to be part of the healthcare solution—helping patients achieve better outcomes—without pursuing a medical degree with all its classes in anatomy, real-world clinicals, and accompanying certifications?
 Want to make a difference in patient care checking vital signs, maintaining medical records and assisting with clinical procedures in medical offices and healthcare facilities?
 An associate degree in medical assisting could be for you.
 Find the education you need to become a certified medical assistant (CMA) with an Associate of Applied Science in Medical Assisting from Bryant & Stratton College.

 The Medical Assisting AAS Program You’ve Been Looking For

-The Medical Assisting associate degree program at Bryant & Stratton College is designed to prepare students for a rewarding career in the medical field.
-Graduates will be able to pursue career opportunities with private practices, hospitals, clinics, or perhaps even certain government agencies.
-The Medical Assisting degree will prepare students with the key cognitive, psychomotor, and affective skills required by employers in today’s healthcare field.
+The Medical Assisting Associate of Applied Science (AAS) degree program at Bryant & Stratton College is designed to prepare students for a rewarding career in the medical field.
+Graduates will gain the critical-thinking skills and medical education they need to pursue career opportunities with private practices, hospitals, clinics, or perhaps even certain government agencies.
+The medical assisting degree will prepare students with the key cognitive, psychomotor, and affective skills required by employers in today’s healthcare field.

-Medical assistants are multiskilled health professionals specifically educated to work in ambulatory settings performing administrative or clinical duties.
+Medical assistants are multiskilled health professionals specifically educated to work in ambulatory settings performing administrative or clinical duties focused on patient care.
+They can be found in a number of healthcare and administrative settings, from the hospital laboratory to physiology clinics.
 Students in the program participate in classroom and laboratory activities that include typing/transcription, communications, taking vital signs, microscopy, and vision testing.

-The Medical Assisting degree program at Bryant & Stratton College provides students with the ability to do the following:
+The medical assisting degree program at Bryant & Stratton College provides students throughout the region, from Syracuse to Buffalo and beyond, with the ability to do the following:

 Not offered online.